ihmeuw/vivarium/docs/source/concepts/lookup.rst

 ~~~~~~~~~~~~~

 The following is an example of creating and calling a lookup table in an
-`interactive setting <_interactive_tutorial>`.
-The interface and process are the
+`interactive setting <_interactive_tutorial>` using the data aabove.
+The
-same when integrating a lookup table into a :term:`component <Component>`, which
+interface and process are the same when integrating a lookup table into a
-is primarily how they are used.
-Assuming you have a valid simulation object
+:term:`component <Component>`, which is primarily how they are used.
+Assuming
-named `sim` and the data from the above table in a pandas dataframe named
+you have a valid simulation object named `sim` and the data from the above table
-`data`, you can construct a lookup table in the following way, using the
+in a pandas dataframe named `data`, you can construct a lookup table in the
-interface from the builder.
+following way, using the interface from the builder.

 .. code-block:: python